-Twenty-one (21) hours in the primary language of either French or Spanish, to include FRE 420 or SPA 420.
+Twenty-one (21) hours are required in the primary language.
 Fifteen (15) hours are required in the second language.
-Second language choices include Chinese, French, German, Japanese, or Spanish.
+If choosing the primary language of either French or Spanish, the program requires FRE 420 or SPA 420.

 BUSINESS REQUIREMENTS (18 Hours Minimum)